portfedh/FX_MXNUSD/README.md

 ## Use cases

-The script is useful for accountants or administrative/financial professionals.
+The script may be useful for accountants,  administrative/financial professionals or anyone interested in using official FX rates.

 The Bank of Mexico issues 3 types of USD:MXN exchange rates: